Null logo

 Structured Response

-A typical 200 response returns a structured air object together with an integrity block for independent verification.
-Downstream systems can persist the record, verify its signature, and compare it against their own policy, routing, review, or audit logic.
+A typical 200 response returns a structured record object together with an integrity block for independent verification.
+Downstream systems can store the record, verify its signature, compare what happened against the stated scope, or use it in policy, routing, review, controls, or audit logic.

 Example response